Marcos Guilherme: São Paulo (loan)

 On 20 July 2017, Marcos Guilherme joined São Paulo on loan until the end of 2018.
 He made his debut for the club nine days later, coming on as a second-half substitute for Petros and scoring twice in a 4–3 away win against Botafogo.

 Marcos Guilherme became a regular starter for the club, featuring in every match of the 2017 campaign after his arrival, but left the club on 3 June 2018 after São Paulo could not reach an agreement with Atlético for a permanent transfer.

 Al-Wehda

 On 9 June 2018, Marcos Guilherme signed for Saudi Professional League club Al-Wehda.
 A regular starter in his first season, he was only sparingly used in his second before leaving.

 Internacional

 On 12 January 2020, Marcos Guilherme agreed to a two-year deal with Internacional.

 Santos (loan)

 On 27 May 2021, Marcos Guilherme moved to Santos on a loan deal until June 2022.
 A regular starter under managers Fernando Diniz and Fábio Carille, he often played outside of his main position before losing his starting spot after the arrival of new manager Fabián Bustos.

 Return to São Paulo

 On 21 June 2022, after terminating his contract with Internacional, Marcos Guilherme agreed to return to São Paulo.

 Khimki

 On 9 February 2023, Guilherme signed a year-and-a-half contract with Russian Premier League club FC Khimki.
+Following Khimki's relegation, he left the club in June 2023.